davisanc/AzureSecurityLabs/README.md

 - Open a Command Prompt (or the Terminal Window in VS Code) and check that running the 'az' command produces command help output (you may need to restart Windows Powershell/Visual Studio Code and re-open again for the installation to register).

 - *Note: you might face an issue when you try to run an az command that says*

 ```
 az : The term 'az' is not recognized as the name of a cmdlet, function, script file, or operable program.
 ```

     The issue is because the Azure CLI 2.0 is installed in location - C:\Users\<username>\AppData\Local\Programs\Python\Python37-32\Scripts\ which is not added to the PATH variable.*
     1. *First make sure you have python installed in your machine.
 If you don’t have the original CLI (or python) at all, you need that  first.
 Download and install it from here: https://www.python.org/downloads/release/python-352/*

     1. Uninstall Azure CLI earlier versions with command - pip uninstall azure-cli
     2. Re-install Azure CLI 2.0 - pip install --user azure-cli
     3. Add the path C:\Users\<username>\AppData\Local\Programs\Python\Python37-32\Scripts\ to PATH

 - Check if the az command is working:
  ```
  az --help
  ```

 **4. (Optional) Install Visual Studio Code Extensions** In Visual Studio Code, go to Extensions, search for **Azure CLI Tools** and install the package.

 **5. Install the [Azure building blocks npm package](https://github.com/mspnp/template-building-blocks/wiki/Install-Azure-Building-Blocks)**

-- Install **node.js** from the link above (you may need to close and re-open again PowerShell/Visual Studio Code).
+- Install **node.js** from the link above (you may need to close and re-open PowerShell/Visual Studio Code).
 - Install the Azure Building Blocks package:

    ```
    npm install -g @mspnp/azure-building-blocks
    ```

 - Test Azure Building Blocks with the following command on PowerShell or VS Code:
    ```
    azbb
    ```

 **6. From a command prompt, bash prompt, or PowerShell prompt, sign into your Azure account as follows:**
   ```
   az login
   ```

-**7. Make sure you use the right subscription (Enterprise or Azure Pass)** To get your Subscription ID, run the following command to list Subscriptions within your account:
+**7. Set the CLI to use the correct subscription (Enterprise or Azure Pass)** To get your Subscription ID, run the following command to list the Subscriptions within your account:
   ```
   az account list --query "[].{id:id,name:name}"
   ```

-  Note the ID relevant to your Subscription, and set the CLI to use this as the active subscription:
+  Make a note of the relevant ID for your Subscription, and set the CLI to use this as the active subscription:
   ```
   az account set --subscription  "<subscription-ID>"
   ```